by Mog,Justin M — last modified Dec 16, 2014 04:37 PM

 Turn it Off!

-- Keep tires properly inflated (efficiency is reduced 1% for every 3 PSI that tires are under-inflated).
+- Keep tires properly inflated to save on gas (efficiency is reduced 1% for every 3 PSI that tires are under-inflated).

 - Don't let engines idle longer than about 30 seconds.
 Idling longer wastes fuel and an idling engine produces more pollution than a moving vehicle.